teamdigitale/devita-infra-kubernetes/crawler/README.md

 }
 ```

+> NOTE: the basic-auth parameter for each code hosting platform is optional, although strongly suggested to avoid rate-limiting issues.

 The GitHub security token can be created [here](https://github.com/settings/tokens).

 Then, deploy the chart with helm (from the root directory of this repository):